 Jerseys, trading cards, bobbleheads, apparel, hats, socks, keychains, posters, action figures, puzzles, and more.

--What percentage of our audience were able to interact directly with the product?
+– What percentage of our audience was able to interact directly with the product?

 Video games, mobile apps, websites and more.

 – How many products did we sell?

 – Did we pick the right platform?

 – What percentage of our audience purchased the product?

 – Are we maximizing the value of consumer engagement with our product?

 Sponsored posts on social media, display advertising, podcast commercials, pre-roll or post-roll advertising on videos and more.